 Driver and Manufacturer Responsibility

 In some situations, an accident involving brakes can occur because a vehicle driver failed to pay proper attention to the road.
-In these situation, the vehicle driver is likely to be found at least partially liable for the resulting damage and injuries.
+In these situations, the vehicle driver is likely to be found at least partially liable for the resulting damage and injuries.
 In some circumstances, a driver is found to be at least partially at fault even when faulty brakes contributed to the accident.

 When brakes fail, the vehicle’s owner and sometimes the manufacturer of the brake system may be held accountable for the accident and its resulting injuries.
 Brake manufacturers must create products that are safe for the intended use while vehicle owners must perform proper maintenance of the vehicle, which includes replacing brakes when the brake system is worn or close to failure.
 As a result, if a vehicle owner has failed to perform proper maintenance of the brake system, then the vehicle owner might not be able to claim that the brakes failed and that the accident was not the vehicle owner’s fault.
 In situations where a vehicle’s brakes were incorrectly manufactured or installed, the vehicle’s owner and anyone injured in the collision may be able to collect damages the brake manufacturer or mechanic who installed the vehicle’s brakes.

 Call a Brake Failure Attorney